Z323323/Complex-numbers-background/README.md

 </p>

-## Tigonometric shape of complex numbers
+## Tigonometric form of complex numbers

 <p>
   Some basic knowledge of trigonometry enables us to represent complex numbers in a quite intuitive form which only involves the length of $z$ segment, and the $\sin$ and $\cos$ functions, which in turn is the exact same of the "algebraic" form.